The Cold Brew Coffee Craze: Why On Earth Is It So Popular??

 The Future of Cold Brew Coffee

-In today’s coffee-loving world, cold brew has become a staple, from artisanal cafes and restaurants to corner stores and popup stalls.
+In today’s coffee-loving world, cold brew has become a staple, from canned cold brew to artisanal cafes.
 But what does the future look like for this wildly popular drink?

 When it comes to market size, Gen Z and millennials are leading the charge to hype up this simple yet delicious drink.
 They are no longer content with the traditional black cup of drip coffee at traditional diners.
 Not only do they look for more dynamic experiences in their coffee, but these younger generations have also been described as being more health-conscious and prioritizing quality over quantity.